7 hygge ideas for a totally hygge wedding

 4. Have a winter wedding

 There’s no denying that the most hygge time of year is winter.
-Have your guests wrap themselves in blankets (thick wool, obviously) if it gets chilly, and a roaring fire will certainly have everyone feeling warm and hygge.
+Have your guests wrap themselves in hygge clothing such as blankets (thick wool, obviously) if it gets chilly, and a roaring fire will certainly have everyone feeling warm and hygge.

 5. No gift lists or favours